DavidSchirduan/DavidSchirduan.github.io/index.md

 - **[Generators:](/generators)** Digital tools to inspire and assist Game Masters.
 - **[Blog:](/blog)** Reviews, musings, and randoms stuff.

+## Help us print more books!

+This project will fund a print run of 4 tabletop RPG products.
+Everything's written and ready to go, but we're asking for your pledge to fund the printing costs.
+Click below to support us:

+<iframe src="https://www.kickstarter.com/projects/technicalgrimoire/rpg-printing-spree/widget/card.html?v=2" width="220" height="420" frameborder="0" scrolling="no"></iframe>

 {% include if-non-null try="pro/newsletter.html" %}

 ## Recent Blog Posts